DataDog/documentation/content/en/account_management/org_settings.md

 Read the [user management][2] documentation to add, edit, and disable users.

-#### Service Accounts
+#### Service accounts

-Service Accounts are non-human users that can have roles and own Application Keys.
-You can use Service Accounts to access Datadog API's without having your application or script be associated with a particular user.
-Service Account Application Keys are one-time-view only, and will not be retrievable after they've been created.
+Service accounts are non-human users that can have roles and own application keys.
+You can use service accounts to access Datadog APIs without having your application or script be associated with a particular person.
+Service account application keys are one-time-view only, and are not retrievable after they've been created.

 ### Groups